hicsail/opencat-pro/README.md

 - The Algorithm logic and business rules for your CAT can be defined in algorithms.js and businessRules.js under profile/lib.
 These include custom logic for your CAT.

 - The routes combined wih helpmerMethods.js works like a controller layer between the Model and Views.
 Helpermethods is a general purpose collection of logic and methods that retrieve, process and massage data to and fro between the models and views.

+### Open source

+This is project is open source under the MIT License and undergoing continuous enhancements.
+Feel free to improve the platform's many functionalities.
+The best way to request changes is to Open an Issue describing your changes first.